gradle/gradle/design-docs/java-annotation-processing.md

 ## Use cases

- * Simplify configuration for Java annotation processing:
-   * annotation processor dependencies used as `-processorpath` of the Java compiler, and
+ * Simplify configuration for annotation processor dependencies used as `-processorpath` of the Java compiler
-   * compile-time-only dependencies: e.g. containing annotations that are only needed at compile-time to be processed by annotation processors (e.g. Immutables.org or Google's "auto" projects), or possibly for documentation purpose only (e.g. `@Nullable`, `@NotNull` et al.)
+   Compile-time-only dependencies (e.g. containing annotations that are only needed at compile-time to be processed by annotation processors (e.g. Immutables.org or Google's "auto" projects), or possibly for documentation purpose only (e.g. `@Nullable`, `@NotNull` et al.)) can already be configured through the `compileOnly` and `testCompileOnly` configurations in the Java Plugin
  * Configure annotation processing in IDEs through the IDE-specific Gradle plugins (`./gradlew eclipse` or `./gradlew idea`)
  * Expose the configuration through the Tooling API for IDEs to configure themselves (Buildship, etc.)